gannochenko/generators/README.md

     cd %REPOSITORY_FOLDER%
     ln -s ~/.generilla ./
     ```
-4. Type `generilla` command.
-You should se a list of generators
+4. Type the `generilla` command in.
+You should see a list of generators.

-### List of available generators
+## Available generators

-* **Company** - a root folder for a set of so-called "company" packages, if they are being kept as monrepo
+* **Company** - a root folder for a set of so-called "company" packages, if they are being kept as monrepo,
-* **Package** - a starter for an NPM package, TypeScript, Jest, Lint is included
+* **Package** - a starter for an NPM package with TypeScript, Jest, Lint on-board,
-* **React.Component** - a boilerplate for a React component with TypeScript, Jest and Styled-components
+* **React.Component** - a boilerplate for a React component built with TypeScript, Jest and Styled-Components,
-* **Readme** - a cool template for a README.md file
+* **Readme** - a cool template for a README.md file,
-* **Interview.Starter** - a small starter for making code challenges during the interview process
+* **Interview.Starter** - a small starter for making code challenges during the interview process.

 <!-- ROADMAP -->
 ## Roadmap